 There were technical limitations, too.
 Sometimes we discovered that my designs weren’t possible to implement or were unreasonably difficult.
 I had to accept these constraints and then fabricate a different way to solve the problem.

-It takes a village“Design should never be isolated—it rarely has all the answers.”
+“Design should never be isolated—it rarely has all the answers.”

 We are more than our job titles.
 We didn’t figure out every iota of the design in perfect detail before development.
 Animations were one place where I could count on the experience of our developers to make recommendations.
 Others on the team provided input that greatly improved the design of the app.
 Great design takes a village.